Send events from your workflow

 • JavaScript: use JS to modify customer or event attributes to fit your event.

-To send an event in a campaign:
+To send an event in an automation:

 1. Drag Send Event into your workflow and click it.